RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 ### 1/ Prepare your input data

-The input data are the mapped .bam files and the associated index files (.bam.bai).
-To do the variants calling, it is necessary to fill in the reference used for the mapping.
+The expected input data are .bam files and their associated index files (.bam.bai), along with the reference that was used for the mapping.

 ### 2/ Clone our GitHub repository